tbreslein/repoteer/README.md

 ## TODO

-- [ ] make "Git" the only possible service for now
 - [ ] fix bugs
 - [ ] run per branch and per repo operations async
     - [ ] figure out how to do output in that case; maybe just do one big output when every operation is finished?